zzsun777/cpp_multithreaded_order_matching_engine/README.md

 Source code indentations and new line usage :

-	Space based no tabs ( This needs to be setup in VS ) By default Netbeans editor uses spaces for tabs
+	4 spaces, no tabs ( This needs to be setup in VS )
+	By default Netbeans editor uses spaces for tabs
 	Needs to be set in VS2013 : https://msdn.microsoft.com/en-gb/library/ms165330(v=vs.90).aspx
-	New lines : Unix CR only ( \n ) , VS can handle it even though Windows is \r\n
+	New lines : Unix CR only ( \n ) , VisualStudio can handle it even though Windows is \r\n

 Warning level used for GCC : -Wall